raia28253-cyber/INTERNSHIP-PROJECT/README.md

 🎯 Purpose
 To strengthen Python fundamentals through small real-life based projects and improve coding logic step by step.
 👩‍💻 Project Info

-Created by Anushka Rai, BCA AIDA student, under the guidance of Akash Tiwari Sir.
+Created by ANUSHKA RAI, BCA AIDA,under the guidance of AKASH TIWARI SIR.
 💻 Language Used
 Python